logto-io/rfcs/draft/0004-user-sign-in-experience.md

 `POST /api/experience/verification/backup-codes/generate`

 Generate a new set of backup codes for the user to set up the Backup Code MFA method.
-The new created backup codes will be inserted into the user's MFA settings once the verification is successful and the interaction session is submitted.
+The new created backup codes will be inserted into the user's MFA settings once the verification is successful and the interaction is submitted.

 Response body: